Gregory-Ryan/Shogi/cf_README.md

 # cf.Arg(z)
 Returns the principal argument of a complex number in radians.
-The input is a tuple and it returns a float.
+The input is a tuple and it returns a Decimal.

 # cf.arg(z)
 Returns the argument of a complex number in radians.
-The input is a tuple and it returns a float.
+The input is a tuple and it returns a Decimal.

 # cf.mod(z)
 Returns the norm/magnitude/modulus of a complex number.
-The input is a tuple and it returns a float.
+The input is a tuple and it returns a Decimal.

 # cf.Log(z)
 Returns the principal logarithm of a complex number in the form of (Re,Im).